Ninetalesgh/dndcampaign/vault/database/feats.md

 ## Druid

 ### Wild Shape
-Shape-change into one of your prepared Wild Shapes with maximum Challenge Rating of 1/4, with following effects:
+As a **Bonus Action** you shape-change into one of your prepared Wild Shapes with maximum Challenge Rating of 1/4, with following effects:
 - You gain **Temporary HP** equal to your Druid Level.
 - You have an **AC** of 14.
 - You aquire the creature's **STR, DEX, and CON**.